fraser29/GETK/README.md

 Provides hepler functions and pipelines for various tasks at console or remote.

-## Current pipelines
+## Pipelines

 ### Fix special characters

-If special characters (e.g. german umlaut) occur in a dicom tag (PatientName for instance) then ATSMs choke nad replace this tag with "Error!".
+If special characters (e.g. german umlaut) occur in a dicom tag (PatientName for instance) then ATSMs may choke and replace this tag with "Error!".

 This can lead to issues at PACs level and similar.

 This toolkit can fix these - see example code below

-#### Pipeline:

-- Check input directory if the error string ("Error!") exists
-- If False - do nothing
-- If True:
-- Make a temporary directory
-- Loop over all dicoms in input directory
-  - Loop over each Tag
-  - If tag contains error string
-    - replace using value from tag of template dicom file
+### Backup studies

+Backup a tar.gz of a dicom study to a remote location

+### Backup gating logs / phyiological gating archives

+Backup gating logs / phyiological gating archives to a remote location

-## On console
+## Installation

 This project relies on pydicom.